 - Jiren of Dragon Ball Super has this in spades.
 Having lost his family, village, master and friends to a mysterious villain, he rejects The Power of Friendship in favor of Might Makes Right.
 He gladly and smugly espouses this viewpoint as a Hope Crusher, intending on smashing every bit of chance and hope of anything other than pure, unadulterated strength being the worthwhile power.
 However, when Goku ends up mastering Ultra Instinct and beats Jiren into the ground, he's told that he's gained this through the trust of his True Companions (and Frieza).
 Jiren cannot wrap his head around this concept at all and tries to disprove it by attempting to kill them.
 This proves to be a big mistake and ultimately leads to his downfall.

-- Doctor Thirteen in The DCU has this as his superpower.
-He's a crazy skeptic who doesn't believe in the supernatural despite living in a world where wizards and aliens are public celebrities.
+- Doctor Thirteen in The DCU is a crazy skeptic who doesn't believe in the supernatural despite living in a world where wizards and aliens are public celebrities.
 Because of his innate, unknown powers, the supernatural literally doesn't exist for him (but does for his beleaguered wife and his witch daughter).
 This is taken to the extreme in the Vertigo Visions one-shot, where Doctor Thirteen is so stubbornly refusing to believe in anything that might be supernatural or out of the ordinary he considers himself to be the sanest man in the world.
 He thinks his wife is needlessly exaggerating their problems even though he uses her money to fund his research without getting paid while constantly insulting her, and labels everything unusual he sees as a hoax or a scam.
 For example, when presented with TV footage of characters from old shows somehow popping up in other programs, everyone but Thirteen consented that there was something wrong.
 Thirteen just called everyone else crazy and stormed out of the room.